bloodstiller/homelab/README.md

 ├── radarr/
 ├── lidarr/
 ├── prowlarr/
-├── nginx-proxy-manager/
 └── homer/
 ```

 ## Notes
 - All services run with PUID=1000 and PGID=1000
-- Time zone is set to UTC by default
+- Time zone is set to Europe/London
 - Services use the 'unless-stopped' restart policy

 ## Commented Services